decaf-hailey/SwiftUIVerticalPageView/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftUIVerticalPageView.svg?style=flat)](https://cocoapods.org/pods/SwiftUIVerticalPageView)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftUIVerticalPageView.svg?style=flat)](https://cocoapods.org/pods/SwiftUIVerticalPageView)

+## What's for
+To use vertical PageView,

+customizing native (horizontal) PageView was not a good choice for caring about ignoring safearea.

+It has only one file but many cases were considered.

+It would be used often, because designers like this style very much.

+Please open Example and enjoy it!

 ## Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.